top of page

 Recruitment

-• A revamped holistic application screening process focused on finding candidates that are most aligned with the mission of Temple
+• We continue to refine our holistic application review process focused on finding candidates that are most aligned with the mission of Temple

 • EM faculty created and led the institution-wide Temple GME Showcase for Applicants who are underrepresented in medicine, which spurred the creation of an institutional GME DEI subcommittee